 Eat: Harry Caray’s 7th Inning Stretch

-You could spend an entire day shopping at Water Tower Place, the eight-story mall that’s home to nearly 100 stores.
-Don’t miss family-favorite American Girl Place, always-on-trend AKIRA, Chicago classic Garrett Popcorn Shops, and the sugary selection at Candyality.
-Then, catch a show at Broadway In Chicago’s Broadway Playhouse on the first floor or explore interactive exhibits at the Chicago Sports Museum on the seventh floor.
+You could spend an entire day shopping at Water Tower Place, the eight-story mall that’s home to more than 60 stores.
+Don’t miss family-favorite American Girl Place, always-on-trend AKIRA, Chicago classic Garrett Popcorn Shops, and so much more.
+Then catch a show at Broadway In Chicago’s Broadway Playhouse on the first floor, or explore interactive exhibits at the Chicago Sports Museum on the seventh floor.

 Right next door to the Chicago Sports Museum, you’ll find Harry Caray’s 7th Inning Stretch.
 This homage to the legendary Cubs sportscaster is a fun, family-friendly spot for American comfort food, including the Holy Cow! burger, topped with candied bacon and smoked gouda.